ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

         - also called OCC (optimistic concurrency control)
         - MVCC (postgres uses this) is optimistic
         - timestamp-based control is the other major type
+- https://vladmihalcea.com/how-does-mvcc-multi-version-concurrency-control-work/ - nice examples on MVCC
+    - has an insert, delete, update example

 ## ACID
 - Atomicity